lionel-camacho/LoginSwiftUI/README.md

 # LoginSwiftUI
+A sample app demonstrating:
+- SwiftUI login screen
+- SwiftUI account creation screen
+- SwiftUI user list screen
+- Networking and error handling
+- Alerts
+- Navigation using SwiftUI Navigation Links
-A sample app demonstrating a SwiftUI login screen, networking and user details screens
+- SwiftUI user details screen
+- SwiftUI map with Pin
+- Unit tests
+- MVVM Architecture
+- Persisting data with UserDefaults

+What I would imporve given more time:
+- Persist data using Realm instead of UserDefaults
+- Add a screen where the logged in user can update their persisted details